 If you’re in the market for a website heatmap and session recording tool, you’re likely to have come across HotJar.
 When comparing HotJar to Microsoft Clarity, there isn’t much in it.
 The closest plan in terms of feature set is HotJar Business.
 This plan offers the same unlimited, continuous heatmap and session recordings as Microsoft Clarity.
 The only added bonus is that the plan offers user surveys and feedback widgets.
 You have to pay for that privilege though as HotJar Business starts at a whopping $99 / €99 a month.

-Microsoft states you’ll need to inform your users of these, but doesn’t actually tell you what they are.
 After emailing Microsoft support they informed me that Microsoft Clarity adds two cookies to your browser; _click and CLID.

 – _click: Stored on the domain using Clarity and expires after 1 year